 The Average Lifespan of a Pool Pump

-Pool pumps typically have a lifespan of 8 to 15 yearsWhen is it Time to Replace a Pool Pump?, depending on several factors such as usage, maintenance practices, and overall quality.
+Pool pumps typically have a lifespan of 8 to 15 years, depending on several factors such as usage, maintenance practices, and overall quality.
 However, this is just a general guideline.
 Several signs can warn you that your pool pump is nearing the end of its service and might require replacement sooner.

 Signs You Need a New Pool Pump